Umam27/ACA-FSWD-2021/Assignment 1.0/README.md

 * command number 9: help :- to get help about any command list.
 It displays all the cmd commands.

 **THIS IS ALL ABOUT THE BASIC COMMAND FUNCTIONS.
 THERE ARE A LOT MORE TO EXPLORE IN CMD.
 HAVE A GREAT TIME EXPLORING.**

+# SOME TERMS RELATED TO GIT TO WORKING ON GIT